Business Proposal: Casting and filming

 Between March and May 2021, media reported that Ahn Hyo-seop and Kim Se-jeong had received offers to appear in the television series and were considering them.
 In the second half of 2021, Kakao Entertainment confirmed the casting of both actors, while Seol In-ah and Kim Min-kyu's respective agencies announced that they both would star on the show.
 Over the next few months, Kim Kwang-kyu, Jung Young-joo and Yoon Sang-jeong were cast in supporting roles, while screenwriter Han Seol-hee directly recommended Kim Hyun-sook, with whom she had previously worked on Ugly Miss Young-ae.
-On January 18, 2022, photos of the script reading were released.
+On January 18, 2022, photos of the script-reading were released.
 Some of the filming locations for the drama include Yongin Daejanggeum Park, Heyri Art Valley and the 1004 Yacht in Sinan County.

 Release

-The series was originally scheduled to be released on February 21, 2022.
-However, the filming schedule changed due to COVID-19 and the premiere date was postponed for a week to February 28, 2022.
+Business Proposal was originally scheduled to premiere on February 21, 2022.
+However, the filming schedule changed due to the COVID-19 pandemic and the premiere date was postponed for one week to February 28.
 Business Proposal aired on SBS TV for 12 episodes every Monday and Tuesday at 22:00 (KST) till April 5, 2022.
-The series was also released on Netflix in selected regions on February 21, 2022.
+The drama was also released on Netflix in selected regions on February 21, 2022.

 A special episode consisting of popular scenes from the first six episodes was broadcast on March 19, 2022, with commentary from the main cast.

 Soundtrack

 Album

-The soundtrack album for Business Proposal, coordinated and written by music director Park Se-joon, includes 12 songs, of which ten were previously released as singles throughout the drama's airing, and 23 score pieces.
-Notably, the album features pieces by Seo Jae-ha, Kim Young-seong and Han Jun.
+The soundtrack album for Business Proposal – coordinated and written by music director Park Se-joon – includes 12 songs, of which ten were previously released as singles throughout the drama's airing, and 23 score pieces.
+Notably, the album features songs by Seo Jae-ha, Kim Young-seong, and Han Jun.
 It was digitally released on April 6, 2022, after the ending of the series.
 Pre-orders for the physical version started on March 28, 2022, and the album was officially released on April 19.

 The album peaked at number 11 on the Gaon Album Chart and as of April 2022, 14,499 copies have been sold.